 Prevention is much better than cure when it comes to traction alopecia.
 And the good news is that you have full control over preventing it.

+It’s important to wear your hair loosely.
 By looking at the root of your hair, you can tell when the hair is stressed because it starts to form a tentlike shape from the skin being pulled up.
-That’s a good sign to loosen up your hair.
+That’s a good sign to loosen up your hair, and the same applies if you’re experiencing pain.

-And lastly, don’t weaken your hair any further due to chemical relaxants and heat styling tools.
+Additionally, be careful not to weaken your hair any further due to chemical relaxants and heat styling tools.

 To date, traction alopecia due to headphones has not been reported.
 However, if you feel like your headphones are pulling on your hair, you should consider changing them.